darkorsa/cordo/README.md

 Additionally in `dev` environment errors will be prompth to the screen in pretty format using [Whoops](https://github.com/filp/whoops).
 Errors in console are also pretty formated.
 In `production` environment errors stack traces will be emailed to the addresses defined in `config/error.php`.

 If you'd like to change any of that bevavior you can to it in: `bootstrap/error.php` file.

-## Security

-If you discover any security related issues, please email dkorsak@gmail.com instead of using the issue tracker.

 ## Credits